reactorynet/reactory-express-server/README.md

 Core data is stored in MongoDB but applications allows realtime integration into multiple sources like MySQL, SQL server and 3rd party APIs.
 # Reactory Server
 This guide will walk you through the most common tasks from installing, to running and making changes to the Reactory platform.
 This project is a graphql, express, mongodb implementation that runs using pm2 configuration for production and yarn / npm for development purposes.
+So it assumed that you are familiar with the node, express and graphql tools.

 Below you will find some information on how to perform common tasks.<br>